ebi-ait/ingest-graph-validator/README.md

     $ . venv/bin/activate
     ```
 - you don't need to run `ingest-graph-validator init` as the server is already running in the background

+- you will need to run the following command before importing a spreadsheet or ingest submission uuid, where password is determined using the aws secretsmanager command shown above:

+    ```
+    $ export INGEST_GRAPH_VALIDATOR_NEO4J_DB_PASSWORD=[password]
+    ```

 - import a spreadsheet
     ```
     $ ingest-graph-validator hydrate xls <path/to/xls>